 While I thought it was an entrepreneurship book, it’s not.

 While interesting and giving great insights, the book tends to be repetitive towards the end.

 Find below the summary of The Hard Thing About Hard Things, written by Ben Horowitz.

-Book Summary: The Hard Thing About Hard Things, by Ben Horowitz
+Summary of The Hard Thing About Hard Things by Ben Horowitz

 1. Being scared doesn’t mean you are gutless.
 What you do matter and determines whether you are a hero or a coward.
 Both feel the same way but take different actions.
 This is why they are heroes or cowards.